One Tech Tip: Here's what you need to do before and after your phone is stolen or lost

 You’ll probably have lots of precious photos saved on your camera roll.
 It’s a good idea to back them up, along with contacts, calendar items and other files.
 Google and Apple offer cloud-based backup services, although the free versions have limited storage space.
 You can also back up your files to an external hard drive, memory card or a laptop.

 Some police forces and phone companies advise turning off message previews, which prevents thieves trying to break into your accounts from seeing reset or login codes when the phone is locked.
-To do this on an iPhone, for example, go to the notifications section of your settings menu, and tap Show Previews.
+To do this on an iPhone, for example, go to the Notifications section of your settings menu and tap Show Previews.
+You can also scroll down the app list to turn previews off for individual apps but leave them on for less risky ones like news or weather.

 Turn on newer features